 Why Urgency Feels So Convincing

 Strong emotions often create pressure.
 They can make something feel important simply because it feels intense.
 But intensity is not the same as depth.
+Feelings can be powerful and still lack stability, wisdom, or lasting commitment.

 Looking at It Honestly